rofrol/easy_setup/README.md

 13. Click `Speichern`
 14. Open in file explorer directory which is set in env `ADMINBOXUPLOADDIRECTORY`.
 15. Go back to browser and click `Übergabe an PA`.
 16. You should see in file explorer `rollen.json`.
-After 30s this file should dissapear.
+After 30s this file should dissapear and permissions should be updated in PA database.

 ### Testing